IMAGE VIA JOHN WESTROCK | UNSPLASH

 Hiking in Boston isn’t really a thing.
 Hiking near Boston, on the other hand, is a completely different story.

 You don’t have to go far from the city to find a trail waiting to be explored.
 And with plenty of spots to choose from, you’re bound to find the perfect place to get lost for the day.
 Better still are the incredible views of Boston and the surrounding areas.
-We might lack big mountains, but we’ve got stunning sightlines in every direction.
+We might lack big mountains, but we’ve got stunning skylines in every direction.
 Happy trails!

 If you want to tackle a summit trail in Stoddard, New Hampshire but aren’t up for trekking the tall peaks of the White Mountains, you’re in luck.
 The Pitcher Mountain Trail in Stoddard is one of the easiest summit hikes in New England.
 But just because it’s easy doesn’t mean there aren’t great vistas.
 The view from the top is gorgeous and a popular spot to watch the sun set.
-Less than two hours from Boston, Pitcher can be hiked year-round, but we recommend visiting when fall foliage is at its peak.
+Less than two hours from Boston, Pitcher can be hiked year-round, but we recommend visiting when fall foliage is at its peak in late October.

 A 640-acre state park located north of the city in Saugus and Wakefield, Breakheart Reservation offers a lot of options for outdoor activities.
 One of the best ways to enjoy Breakheart is on its many trails, which are great for hiking as well as mountain biking and cross-country skiing.
 Climb the reservation’s seven rocky hills for stunning views of Boston, southern New Hampshire, and central Massachusetts.
-And to earn yourself some tired legs.

 While Hopkinton may be most famous for its role as the starting point for the Boston Marathon, it’s also home to a pretty terrific state park.
 There are plenty of trails of all levels that will leave you feeling like you’ve traveled really far from the city without having to make a long drive.
 After you’re done hiking, go for a swim in the Hopkinton Reservoir or paddle its waters on a kayak.

 Head just north of Boston to the Middlesex Fells Reservation to hike the 2,500-acre state park that straddles several neighboring towns.
-There are more than 100 miles of trails(!) at the reservation that are great for any ability level, making it the perfect place for a walk in the woods.
-Hike the Skyline Trail, probably the Fells most popular trek, and make a point to snap a selfie with Boston from Wright’s Tower.
+There are more than 100 miles of trails across the reservation that are great for any ability level, making it the perfect place for a hike in the woods.
+Wander along the Skyline Trail, probably the Fells' most popular trek, and snap a selfie with Boston from Wright’s Tower.

 Head to Medfield to hike the 6.5 miles of trails in Rocky Woods.
 This nearly 500-acre green space combines nature and history with its five ponds and former quarry site.
 The trails at Rocky Woods offer a lot of flexibility, so you can make your hike short and sweet or spend the whole day exploring this beautiful wooded area.
 Challenge yourself with a hike up Cedar Hill to see for miles around..